-Compounds used for preparation of calibration standards and quality control materials are purchased from companies meeting guidelines of International Organization of Standards Guide 34 and are listed in Table 1.
-Isotopically labeled internal standards are listed in Table 2.
-All chemicals are used without further purification unless otherwise noted.
+Compounds used for preparation of calibration standards and quality control materials are listed in Table 1 and are purchased from companies meeting guidelines of International Organization of Standards Guide 34.
+Recommended isotopically labeled internal standards listed in Table 2 can be used.
+Other isotopic analogs may be used because of availability and costs limitations as long as there are no interfering chromatographic or mass spectral interferences.
+All chemicals are used without further purification unless required.
 Native standard materials are at least 97% pure.
 Isotopically labeled internal standards are of sufficient chemical and isotopic purity to produce levels needed for accurate quantitation and impurities do not interfere with analyses of the other VOC analytes.